Sites, Groups, Tags

 Projects that match the following criteria:

-Client Tag is EMEA
+Client Tag is E-commerce

-Site is UK
+Site is EEA

 We can’t wait to hear what kind of reporting solutions you build with these tools!
 Remember that you don’t want to over-complicate your fundamentally simple business.
 Add the metadata you will actually use, not more.